-Name: Dr. Graham Kelly

-Title: Chief Executive Officer and Executive Chairman

-Agreement commenced: 9 August, 2016

-Term of agreement: Open

-Details: Annual salary of \$300,000 plus superannuation of 10%.
+Name: Title: Dr. Graham Kelly Chief Executive Officer and Executive Chairman nue.
+Chief Executive Officer and Executive Offairman Agreement commenced: 9 August, 2016 Term of agreement: Open Details: Noxopharm Limited Annual salary of \$300,000 plus superannuation of 10%.
 Notice period of 90 days by Executive or the Company; 12 months by Company without cause.

-$Key \ management \ personnel \ have \ no \ entitlement \ to \ termination \ payments \ in \ the \ event \ of \ removal \ for \ misconduct.$
+Key management personnel have no entitlement to termination payments in the event of removal for misconduct.